 How Do You Use Delta 8?

 If you decide that you want to try Delta 8, the first decision you’ll need to make is how you want to take it.
-The 3 most common ways for beginners to use Delta 8 are: (1) vaping, (2) gummies and (3) tinctures.
+The 3 most common ways for beginners to use Delta 8 are: (1) tinctures, (2) gummies and (3) vaping.

 Each of these delivery methods differ in terms of onset speed, duration and intensity of the effects.
 Let’s discuss each of these different delivery methods to help you choose the one that may be best for you.